-The MPO will incorporate requirements of the Final Rule for Statewide and Metropolitan Transportation Planning (as they pertain to Congestion / Management & Operations) as well as recommendations for improvement as listed within the May 2016 FHWA/FTA Federal Certification Report.
-This work will be coordinated with the development of the 2050 Metropolitan Transportation Plan and incorporate recommendations of the MTP update.
+The MPO will incorporate requirements of the Final Rule for Statewide and Metropolitan Transportation Planning (as they pertain to Congestion and Management & Operations) as well as recommendations for improvement as listed within the 2020 FHWA/FTA Federal Certification Report.

 Air quality and other environmental issues will continue to be a core planning area for the MPO.
 For U.S. DOT funds to be authorized, approved and fund programs and projects, those specific projects in the Rockford urbanized area must conform to the Clean Air Act.
-MPO staff will continue to monitor the ozone National Ambient Air Quality Standards (NAAQS) reevaluation process, as well as the information for carbon monoxide and particulate matter.
+MPO staff will continue to monitor the ozone National Ambient Air Quality Standards (NAAQS) re-evaluation process, as well as the information for carbon monoxide and particulate matter.
 The MPO is currently designated as an attainment area.